miyaichi/adstxt-manager/frontend/public/help/en/warnings.md

 ---

-## Duplicate Entry Warnings
+## Implimented Entry　Information

-<a id="duplicate-entry"></a>
+<a id="implimented-entry"></a>

-### Duplicate Entry
+### Implimented Entry

 **Description**: An identical entry already exists in the Ads.txt file for the specified domain.

-**Recommendation**: Remove the duplicate entry to avoid confusion and maintain a cleaner Ads.txt file.

----

-<a id="duplicate-entry-case-insensitive"></a>

-### Duplicate Entry (Case Insensitive)

-**Description**: An entry with the same values but different capitalization already exists in the Ads.txt file.

-**Recommendation**: Consolidate the entries into a single entry with consistent capitalization.
-While Ads.txt files are case-insensitive for validation purposes, keeping consistent formatting improves readability.
+**Recommendation**: You do not need to include the implemented entry in the new entry.
+The existing entry is already valid and does not need to be duplicated.

 ---

 ## Sellers.json Validation Warnings